sureshvenkatesan/nexus_asset_file_creator/README.md

 Some use this approach only for the daily deltas ( after first initial full sync is completed) .

 ## Creating the asset json file:
+### Postgres query for maven repository:

-You can run the Postgres query like the following for a maven repository to determine the files you are interested to migrate:
+You can run the Postgres query like the following for a `maven` repository to determine the files you are interested to migrate:

 ```